 There is a distinction between making a report to the University or law enforcement and seeking confidential assistance through Confidential Resources described below.
-Not every campus or community resource is confidential.
-Persons who have experienced discrimination or discriminatory harassment can talk to the Confidential Resources described below without their disclosure being revealed to any other person without their express permission or as required by law.
+Not every campus or community resource is confidential and this section explains to whom individuals who have experienced Prohibited Conduct can talk without their disclosure being revealed to any other person without their express permission or as required by law.

-A. Confidential Resources
+Confidential Resources

-Confidential Resources are those campus and community professionals who can maintain legally protected confidentiality within the University for the individual who shared the information.
+Confidential Resources are those campus and community professionals who can maintain legally-protected confidentiality within the University for the individual who shared the information.
 Confidentiality means that information shared by an individual with a Confidential Resource cannot be revealed to any other person without express permission of the individual, or as otherwise permitted or required by law.
 Confidential Resources are prohibited from disclosing confidential information unless (1) given permission by the person who disclosed the information; (2) there is an imminent threat of harm to self or others; (3) the conduct involves suspected abuse of a minor under the age of 18; or (4) as otherwise required or permitted by law or court order.

-Confidential Resources available to individuals include Student Health Services and other licensed medical health-care professionals acting in their health care capacity.
+Confidential Resources available to individuals include the VOICE Center, University Health Partners at MSU Bozeman, and other licensed medical health care professionals acting in their health care capacity.
+Information about on-campus and off-campus confidential resources is available from the RO.

-B. Non-Confidential Resources
+Non-Confidential Resources

-The Title IX Coordinator and the Dean of Students Office are not a Confidential Resource.
-Nevertheless, both will make every effort to respect and safeguard the privacy of the individuals involved in reporting or otherwise participating in Discrimination Grievance Procedures.
-Privacy means that reports will only be shared with limited individuals who need to know for the purpose of assessment, implementation of supportive and protective measures, investigation and resolution of a formal complaint, and to the extent required by law or court order.
+The RO is not a Confidential Resource.
+Nevertheless, the RO staff will make every effort to respect and safeguard the privacy of the individuals involved in reporting or otherwise participating in any process described by this Policy or the accompanying Procedures.
+Privacy means that reports of Prohibited Conduct will only be shared with limited individuals who need to know for the purpose of assessment, implementation of Supportive and Protective Measures, and resolution of a Formal Complaint, and to the extent required by law or court order.